bprashanth/pyrocene/PLAN.md

 ### The "Turning Point" Debrief (The History Lesson)

-When the simulation concludes—whether in triumphant Resilience or devastating Collapse—the AI generates a retrospective timeline analysis.
+When the simulation concludes-whether in triumphant Resilience or devastating Collapse-the AI generates a retrospective timeline analysis.

 Rather than forcing a rigid historical template onto your creative gameplay, the AI uses your specific board movements to teach a real-world land management lesson.
 The debrief focuses on **Turning Points**:

-> ### 📋 SYSTEM DEBRIEF: The Ridge Sector Cascade (Turn 4)
+> ### SYSTEM DEBRIEF: The Ridge Sector Cascade (Turn 4)
 >
 >
 > **What Happened:** On Turn 4, a major fire broke out in Sector E7, threatens the local township.
 The Ranger opted for an emergency evacuation and suppression strategy, spending 80% of the turn's budget.